 Mr. Lincoln's Way by Patricia Polacco Mr. Lincoln, the principal, knows that "Mean Gene" isn't really bad - he's just repeating things he's heard at home.
 Can he find a way to get through to Eugene and show him that the differences between people are what make them special?

-We are excited to provide, in collaboration with our community partners, the following books as gifts to each student in participating classrooms:
+In collaboration with our community partners, the following books were gifted to each student in participating classrooms:

 It's Ok to Be Different by Todd Parr Mr. Parr's book spreads a message acceptance, self-confidence and individuality while celebrating diversity.
 Sometimes the advice is practical.
 “It’s okay to need some help… “It’s okay to dream BIG.”
 Other declarations are more fun.
 “It’s okay to eat macaroni and cheese in the bathtub.”
 (Additional classroom resources available HERE.)